 The incorporation of peculiar accessories such as elf ears and black bin bags in the models’ hands on the runway hints at UOOYAA’s desire to steer away from conformism.

 In fact, the brand, which appeared at Paris Fashion Week early in October, has distinguished itself for the choice of employing a team of salaried in-house clothes makers and designers in China.
 A step forward in determining a new identity for China’s clothing manufacture industry, in its attempt to break free from the stereotypes and bad practices attached to the quality of production and workers’ rights in Southeast Asia.

-Despite being stocked in over 90 shops in mainland China, Uooyaa’s international outreach is still very limited, as the brand eyes global expansion.
-And it is with this thought in mind that the Uooyaa x Lacroix collection came to be, a collaboration whose resulting clothes Uooya produced themselves with the sole introduction of Lacroix’s print designs.
+Despite being stocked in over 90 shops in mainland China, UOOYAA’s international outreach is still very limited, as the brand eyes global expansion.
+And it is with this thought in mind that the UOOYAA x Lacroix collection came to be, a collaboration whose resulting clothes UOOYAA produced themselves with the sole introduction of Lacroix’s print designs.

-With an out-of-the-box selling strategy that focusses more on building a sense of trust and respect within its customer, Uooyaa’s journey to international acclaim remains long.
+With an out-of-the-box selling strategy that focuses more on building a sense of trust and respect within its customer base, UOOYAA’s journey to international acclaim remains long.
 In fact, the brand completely rejects the notion of employing an aggressive marketing strategy to make a profit fast.
-A choice that places Uooyaa outside of the realm of capitalism, both geographically and ethically speaking.
+A choice that places UOOYAA outside of the realm of capitalism, both geographically and ethically speaking.